vporton/carbon-flow/README.md

 Anybody can swap a child token he holds for the same amount of its parent token.

+## Security measures

+Among the usual Ethereum security measures like making tokens "owned" by someone restricting others' right for manipulation of the token, there are the following "special" security measures.

 ### Limiting token flow

 The amount of child tokens that can be swapped for a parent token is limited